 If you are transitioning from on-prem to a cloud software solution as part of your IT digital strategy, this might be important to consider when choosing a meeting room booking solution.
 You might have parts of your platform running on-premises now, while you transition parts of your IT infrastructure to the cloud.
 You must consider how long your transition will take, and take this time into consideration when choosing software providers.

 Are you looking for a cloud-based meeting room booking system?
 Then you might find some guidance in this article where we look at a few different meeting room booking systems, which are all completely or partially cloud-based.

 When choosing the right meeting room solution, it is important to take your specific needs into consideration.
 There might be several different solutions that fit your needs, so we have listed some of the meeting management solutions to help you navigate.

 AskCody is a Microsoft integrated workplace platform and the preferred cloud based meeting room booking system for organizations, which want to leverage their IT digital infrastructure in Microsoft 365.
 AskCody is built natively to Exchange and Azure Ad, which means that it is native to Outlook and uses Microsoft Exchange as the backbone for handling meetings and visitor management tasks.
 AskCody is 100% cloud based but can be used by cloud and on-prem.
 Unlike other cloud meeting room booking solutions, AskCody provides organizations with the option to add catering and services to meetings.

-AskCody does not cover the integration to Google's calendaring system.
+AskCody does not cover the integration into Google's calendaring system.